Do you like human history? How about art and culture? Variety? London?

 5. The Bust of Ramesses (The Younger Memnon)

-Ramesses II, also known as Ramesses the Great, is often regarded as the most powerful pharaoh of the Egyptian Empire.
+Ramesses II, renowned as Ramesses the Great, stands as an iconic figure in ancient Egyptian history, often hailed as the most formidable pharaoh of the Egyptian Empire.

 6. Easter Island statue